Who is God & What Does He Have to Do with Me?

 If you just surrendered your heart and life to Jesus, read 20 Tips for New Christians to learn how to begin your new life as a child of God.

 If you have already surrendered your heart to Jesus, who do you know needs to hear about the saving grace of the Lord?
 Is there someone God is laying on your heart to share this post with to open the doors to a conversation about Jesus?

 If you find yourself distant from God today, that passion and fire you had when you first heard the saving grace of the Lord can be rekindled!
-Be sure to check out Must Have Resources to Jump Start Your Faith for resources to help you restart your walk with the Lord.
+Be sure to check out How to Study the Bible for practical ways to jump start your spiritual growth.

-If you are unsure where you stand spiritually and have questions about this message, please send me an e-mail through the contact form in or leave a comment below.
+If you are unsure where you stand spiritually and have questions about this message, please send me an e-mail through the contact tab or leave a comment below.
 While I do not claim to be Bible scholar, I am happy to help you find answers as you need them.

-Friends, thank you for allowing me to share the most important message I will ever write.
+Friends, thank you for allowing me to share the most important message of your life.
 I am praying for each one of you as you read and process this good news.
 May God moves in your hearts and change your lives!!

 Sorry pushed the submit button before posting a comment.
 This is a touching story.
 I struggle in my faith, because I am surrounded by atheists in my family and actually my husband is a former Christian turned atheist because he felt a loving God could not condemn his family to a life in hell so he’d rather not believe int his God.
 Honestly I see his point, but then again, would anyone if they were God not be jealous if man chose to hang around with evil?
 I am not sure I believe in the fall of man in the literal sense (I don’t take the Bible particularly literally), but I do believe that no matter how great we are, we can never be perfect.